 Requesting Testing Accommodation

-CYCCB offers testing in compliance with the Americans with Disabilities Act (ADA).
+CYCCB offers testing in compliance with the Americans with Disabilities Act (ADA) and the Accessible Canada Act (ACA) in Canada.
 Practitioners who qualify for accommodations under ADA are granted special testing conditions.
 Accommodations are only granted by the CYCCB Board.

 To apply for a testing session accommodation, a practitioner sends a written request for accommodation by mail, fax, or email to the CYC Office.
 The request includes: a) the name and contact information (email and postal address) of the practitioner making the request b) date when testing is expected; c) description of why the accommodation is necessary; and d) description of the specific accommodation requested.
 The practitioner also submits acceptable documentation that confirms the need for accommodation.